scalabli/quo/README.rst

     # Forever scalable

 **Quo** is a Python based toolkit for writing Command-Line Interface(CLI) applications.
+Quo improves programmer's productivity because it's easy to use and supports auto completion which means less time will be spent debugging.
+Simple to code, easy to learn, and does not come with needless baggage

 Quo requires Python 3.6 or later.

 Installation